LostMyInfo/mapih/README.md

 ```

 ### [Create Test Entitlement](https://discord.com/developers/docs/monetization/entitlements#create-test-entitlement)
-**Creates a test entitlement to a given SKU for a given guild or user.
-Discord will act as though that user or guild has entitlement to your premium offering.**
+• Creates a test entitlement to a given SKU for a given guild or user.
+Discord will act as though that user or guild has entitlement to your premium offering.
-**This endpoint returns a partial entitlement object.
-It will **not** contain `subscription_id`, `starts_at`, or `ends_at`, as it's valid in perpetuity.**
+• This endpoint returns a partial entitlement object.
+It will **not** contain `subscription_id`, `starts_at`, or `ends_at`, as it's valid in perpetuity.
-**After creating a test entitlement, you'll need to reload your Discord client.
-After doing so, you'll see that your server or user now has premium access.**
+• After creating a test entitlement, you'll need to reload your Discord client.
+After doing so, you'll see that your server or user now has premium access.

 #### Parameters